cabraljv/sparrow/README.md

 Sparrow (from Jack Sparrow the pirate) is a web app that allows users to search for movies and TV shows with torrents and watch them from a frontend web interface (TODO) by using the hls protocol.

+## Frontend

+The app frontend is built with Vue.js and Vuetify.
+It is available in the [frontend directory](https://github.com/cabraljv/sparrow-frontend).

 ## Features
 - [x] Search movies by title (currently using the OMDB API)
 - [ ] Get more information about a movie (description, rating, casting, etc)